z-song/laravel-admin/docs/en/model-form-fields.md

 ```

-The json returned from url `/admin/demo/options`:
+The json returned from api `/admin/demo/options`:
 ```
 {
     "total": 4,